yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 In order to fulfill these ambitious goals, we've made room for more people to join.

-So if you are a Rust developer interested in compilation and programming-languages please don't be shy and reach out usinfg any of the various communication methods availble, inclusing but not limited to:
+So if you are a Rust developer interested in compilation and programming-languages please don't be shy and reach out using any of the various communication methods available, including but not limited to:

 [Spacemesh contact page][spacemesh contact page]